zainfathoni/kawalmasjid/README.md

 ## Primary Tech Stack

-- Rewinds: Remix Tailwind Stack
+- Kawal Masjid: Remix Tailwind Stack
 - TRIP: TypeScript/Tailwind Remix/React/Radix Interface Prisma
   - VPS: Vercel PlanetScale

-These are also the primary prerequisites for you to learn, understand, and use with this Rewinds stack.
+These are also the primary prerequisites for you to learn, understand, and use with this Kawal Masjid stack.
 (Architecture diagram can help later on here)

 ## Complete Tech Stack